 National due and overdue rules for childhood immunisation

-The National due and overdue rules for childhood immunisation provides information on the ACIR’s rules, based on the Australian Immunisation Handbook, and is made available to help you better understand the operations of the ACIR.
+The National due and overdue rules for childhood immunisation provides information on the ACIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the ACIR.

 Immunisation stationery order forms